 - Consider highlighting some of the most creative fan uploads either in a compilation or a curated channel section.

-- Use the YouTube Analytics Comments report to see how often and on which videos fans are commenting.
+- Look at your channel comments to see how often and on which videos fans are commenting.

 Note: These strategies are suggestions pulled from our experience with YouTube creators and are not promises or guarantees for success.